Outside Studies Program

 - applicants meet the eligibility requirements [as specified in the Eligibility section of the Outside Studies Program (Higher Education) Policy] and selection criteria [as specified in the Selection Criteria section of the Outside Studies Program (Higher Education) Procedure];

-- appropriate finance is available (through OSP annual budgetary allocations or from Faculty sources).
+- appropriate finance is available (through OSP annual budgetary allocations or from School sources).

 - The role of the Deputy Vice-Chancellor (Academic) in the approval procedure, in consultation with the Dean, involves: